He korero whakarapopoto

 New Zealand has had two referendums to ask if the parliamentary term should be changed – in 1967 and 1990.
 In both cases the majority of voters wanted to keep the term of three years.

-Since 1994 referendums can be held on a question that has received the support of 10% of voters via signed petitions in a 12-month period.
-By 2016 there had been five citizens-initiated referendums on:
+Since 1994 referendums have been able to be held on a question that has received the support of 10% of voters via signed petitions in a 12-month period.
+By 2016 there had been citizens-initiated referendums on:

 - not reducing the number of professional firefighters employed in New Zealand